Steps 13 - 18:

 Thanks for looking!

-GramMER to eighteen, plus two great-granddaughters and a great-grandson soon!
+GramMER to eighteen, plus two great-granddaughters and four adopted greats soon we hope!